nikikilbertus/Sky-MoCa/README.md

 > Skyrmion - Monte Carlo: Simulated annealing with the Metropolis algorithm for a 3D spin lattice

-:warning: **This code was tested with Julia 0.4.
-Due to breaking changes it does not work with Julia 0.5.x.**
+This code was last tested with Julia 1.1.0.

 A flexible and easy-to-use implementation of simulated annealing for a three-dimensional lattice with three-dimensional spins at each vertex.
-Two detailed reports of the computational as well as physical aspects of this project respectively can be found [here](https://github.com/nikikilbertus/report_sky-moca).
-The repository also contains all tools to create awesome visualizations of the 3D spin lattices, skyrmion phases and much more.
+Two detailed reports of the computational as well as physical aspects of this project can be found [here](https://github.com/nikikilbertus/report_sky-moca).
+The repository also contains all tools to create awesome visualizations of the 3D spin lattices, skyrmion phases, and much more.
+This implementation is more of an educational nature, as all computations are written out quite explicitly.

 ![skyrmion tubes](images/skyrmions.png)